wdi-atx-12/weather-app/README.md

 ## Convert to Fahrenheit
 Right now the temperature is in kelvin units, using this existing API, make the JSON response give back the temperature in Fahrenheit.

-Check out the API documentation, and scroll to the bottom under "Unit Format" to see how this is done. http://openweathermap.org/current
+Check out the API documentation, and scroll to the bottom under "Units format" to see how this is done. http://openweathermap.org/current

 ## Include an icon representing the weather above the city